Austin County DWI Court Process

 Third Offense

-• Diversion Programs: While specific diversion programs for first-time DUI offenders can fluctuate, it's crucial to inquire with your attorney about any current opportunities for alternative sentencing or deferred adjudication that might be available in Travis County.
+- Diversion Programs: While specific diversion programs for first-time DUI offenders can fluctuate, it's crucial to inquire with your attorney about any current opportunities for alternative sentencing or deferred adjudication that might be available in Austin County.
 Successfully completing a diversion program can lead to the dismissal of charges.

-• Drug Court: Travis County may offer a drug court program for individuals with substance abuse issues that contributed to their DUI offense.
+- Drug Court: Austin County may offer a drug court program for individuals with substance abuse issues that contributed to their DUI offense.
 This program typically involves intensive treatment, regular drug testing, and court supervision.

-• DUI Court: Some jurisdictions have specialized DUI courts that focus on addressing the underlying causes of drunk driving and providing offenders with the resources they need to avoid repeat offenses.
-Inquire if such a program exists in Travis County.
+- DUI Court: Some jurisdictions have specialized DUI courts that focus on addressing the underlying causes of drunk driving and providing offenders with the resources they need to avoid repeat offenses.
+Inquire if such a program exists in Austin County.

-• Community Service Opportunities: The court may order you to complete community service as part of your sentence.
-Your attorney can help you find suitable community service opportunities in the Austin area.
+- Community Service Opportunities: The court may order you to complete community service as part of your sentence.
+Your attorney can help you find suitable community service opportunities in the Austin County area.

 What to Bring to Court

-• Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing, such as jeans, t-shirts, or shorts.
-Business attire is recommended.
+- Professional Dress Code: Dress respectfully for court.
+Avoid wearing casual clothing such as shorts, t-shirts, or tank tops.
+Business casual attire is generally appropriate.

 Local Court Procedures